Storm Water Management

-To protect/maintain water quality in the State of California, developers and facility operators meeting certain criteria are required to implement site-specific storm water management plans.
+To protect/maintain water quality in the State of California, developers and facility operators meeting certain criteria are required to implement site-specific stormwater management plans.
 In accordance with State agency requirements, ENPLAN prepares construction Storm Water Pollution Prevention Plans (SWPPPs), industrial Storm Water Pollution Prevention Plans, and Water Pollution Control Programs (WPCP) addressing construction and industrial activities.
-Additionally, we assist municipalities with preparation/ implementation of guidance documents as required by the State.
-Further, we supervise implementation of our plans, conduct site inspections, perform required sampling, and prepare final documentation.
-Overviews of the basic types of storm water management plans are provided below.
+Additionally, we assist municipalities with the preparation/ implementation of guidance documents as required by the State.
+Further, we supervise the implementation of our plans, conduct site inspections, perform required sampling, and prepare final documentation.
+Overviews of the basic types of stormwater management plans are provided below.
 For more information, email or call us at (530) 221-0440.

 Construction Storm Water Pollution Prevention Plan

 With a few exceptions, proponents of construction projects disturbing one or more acres of soil must apply for coverage under the State’s Construction General Permit.
 One of the big requirements of the Permit is that the applicant must develop and implement a Construction SWPPP.
 Construction SWPPPs generally focus on measures to prevent sediment-laden stormwater from discharging off-site during construction activities.
 The State recognizes two construction types requiring SWPPPs: Traditional Projects (e.g., grading and land development, street construction, vertical construction, etc.) and Linear Underground/Overhead Projects (LUPs) (e.g., conduits, pipelines, towers, poles, trenching/excavation, etc.).
 More information regarding Traditional Projects and LUPs and their differing monitoring requirements can be found in the Construction General Permit, dated June 2012.